mikesol/wall/docs/src/functions-2.md

 {}
 ```

-And who could forget classics like `dom`, which returns a function's domain, and `ran`, which returns its range?
+Furthermore, `dom` returns a function's domain, and `ran` returns its range.

 ```
 w> dom { 1 2 3 4 }